-You’ve decided it’s time for your business to bite the bullet and join social media.
+You’ve decided it’s time for your accounting or bookkeeping firm to bite the bullet and join social media.
 These days clients expect businesses to be available on their favourite social apps, where they spend their time – LinkedIn found the average decision maker researched ten pieces of content online before making a purchasing decision, so it’s in your interests to be in the shop window.

 But where do you start?
 Here’s your guide to the different platforms on offer, and some first steps to getting underway.